-The "partial-income procedure" (taxation of only 60% of proceeds at the progressive tax rate) is applicable if the stake equals or exceeds 1%, resulting in a maximum tax rate of approximately 30%.
-For the determination of income from capital gains, a lump sum of EUR801 is deducted generally.
+The "partial-income procedure" (taxation of only 60% of proceeds at the progressive tax rate) is applicable if the stake equals or exceeds 1%, resulting in a maximum tax rate of approximate-ly 28% (plus church tax if applicable).
+For the determination of income from capital gains, a lump sum of EUR1,000 is deducted generally.

-If the stake is below 1%, regarding the offset of losses from capital gains, there are several restrictions - for example, only gains of the same kind of income may be offset.
+If the stake is below 1%, there are several restrictions regarding the offset of losses from capital gains - for example, only gains of the same kind of income may be offset.
 If the stake equals or exceeds 1%, there is no restriction regarding the offset of 60% of the losses from capital gains.